5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 Let’s start off with the overall summary you can quickly check in the infographics below to get a bit of a grip on what to look for when buying a portable toilet:

-1 – SereneLife Outdoor Portable Toilet Review (Best Of All)
+1 – SereneLife Outdoor Camping Toilet Review (Best Of All)

 When it comes to outdoor toilets, the overall best pick is SereneLife and it’s quite easy to see why just from the picture.
 It is robust and durable; these are two very important qualities when it comes to portable toilets for camping where you need for a toilet to withstand dirt, rain and other nasty problems.

-As you can see from the list of best portable toilets, they all have 5-6 gallon capacity.
+As you can see from the list of best camping toilets, they all have 5-6 gallon capacity.
 What makes SereneLife outdoor toilet better than all the rest is the flushing technique and convenience.

 How to flush a portable toilet?
 Most of them have a flushing method but the SereneLife toilet is the easiest and more reliable to use.
 You can see the flush nozzle of the outdoor toilet that you just press like a normal toilet button and start the flush.